memgraph/docs/docs/connect-to-memgraph/mgconsole.md

 memgraph>
 ```

-At this point, it is possible to execute openCypher queries on Memgraph.
-Each
+At this point, it is possible to execute openCypher queries against a running
-query needs to end with the `;` (*semicolon*) character.
+Memgraph database instance.
+Each query needs to end with the `;` (*semicolon*)
+character.
 For example:

 ```cypher
 CREATE (u:User {name: "Alice"})-[:Likes]->(m:Software {name: "Memgraph"});
 ```

-The above will create 2 nodes in the database, one labeled "User" with name
+The above query will create 2 nodes in the database, one labeled "User" with name
 "Alice" and the other labeled "Software" with name "Memgraph".
 It will also
 create a relationship that "Alice" *likes* "Memgraph".